 Rev. Roy Mitchell Associate Pastor of Discipleship

-Open to all, this study gives participants a chance to discuss Bible verses each Thursday at 11:30 AM in the Truluck Room.
+Open to all, this study gives participants a chance to discuss Bible verses each Tuesday at 10:30 AM in the Truluck Room.
+The study is facilitated by Rev. Roy Mitchell and Carolyn Davis.
 Contact Rev. Roy Mitchell to sign up or for more details.

 A Disciple’s Path is an engaging approach to discipleship from a distinctly Wesleyan perspective that is perfect for a small group.
 The six-week program guides individuals to take the next step in discipleship and become dynamic followers of Jesus Christ and engaged, vital members of the local church.
 This small group will take place on Sunday nights beginning September 9 in room 114 from 5:30-7 PM and will be facilitated by Lindsay Boore and Erin Mercer.
 Email firstname.lastname@example.org.

 This study for women was created by Sheila Walsh and explores God’s promises in the scripture.
 Through vulnerable storytelling, new insights, and an in-depth Bible Study, Sheila offers powerful, heart-filled teaching on ten bedrock promises of God, providing the foundation for daily confidence, joy, hope, and shelter.
 Led by Jane Peden, the group will begin meeting on September 13th and will finish the first or second week of February.
 The group will meet in Room 217 of the Downtown Campus from 10:00 AM – 11:30 AM.
 If interested, contact email@example.com.
 Childcare provided.

 Women are welcome to join others on this six-week excursion with Jesus.
 Beth Moore uses questions from Bible verses to lead you into intimacy with the One who knows you best.
 Learn to dig into the Word, to respond to the questions of God, and to bring your questions before Him.